CrowdStrike/glide-core/.github/pull_request_template.md

 - I have scheduled a design review.
 - I have reviewed the Storybook and Visual Test Report links below.

-## 🔬 Testing
+## 🔬 Manual Testing

 <!--

-  Tell us how to reproduce and verify your changes:
+  Tell us how to manually verify your changes:

   1. Navigate to Checkbox in Storybook.
   1. Click the label.
   1. Verify Checkbox is checked.

+  Write "N/A" if your changes can't be manually tested or don't benefit from manual testing.

 -->